fancycode/debian-letsencrypt.sh/README.md

 Boulder (acme-server) is looking for challenge responses under your domain in the `.well-known/acme-challenge` directory

-This script uses `http-01`-type verification (for now) so you need to have that directory available over normal http (no ssl).
+This script uses `http-01`-type verification (for now) so you need to have that directory available over normal http (redirect to https will be acceptable).

 A full URL would look like `http://example.org/.well-known/acme-challenge/c3VjaC1jaGFsbGVuZ2UtbXVjaA-aW52YWxpZC13b3c`.